 - Select the mobile device-browser combinations you want

-- Get a free report detailing how fast the site is loading on a multitude of real browsers and devices.
-The report also offers actionable performance insight as well as user-centric metrics useful for benchmarking site performance.
+- Get a free report detailing how fast the site loads on many browsers and devices.
+The report also offers actionable performance insight and user-centric metrics for benchmarking site performance.

 - Smooth, visually appealing layout and design